betshsu/GetandCleanData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 and creates a wide, tidy data set of the average of the mean and standard deviation variables for the various accelerometer measurements after grouping by subject and activity.
-Please see the code book file for more information on the variables and the files.
+Please see the code book file for more information on the variables of the output file.

 Requirements
 ------------